openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

     frontend_status: Partly

 *Unboxing conversions* handle reference type expressions as expressions of a corresponding primitive type.

-A *unboxing conversion* for numeric types and *char* type can contain following *widening primitive conversion*, if the *target type* is larger then the unboxed expression type.

-For example, an *unboxing conversion* converts
-*r* of class type *T* into a primitive value *p* of type *t*, accoring to column Unboxing in the table below.
-No errors may occur during such conversion.
+If the *target type* is larger than the unboxed expression type, then a *widening primitive conversion* is performed as the second step of the *unboxing conversion* of numeric types and type *char*.

-For example, a *unboxing conversion* converts *i* of reference type *Int* into *long* type:
+For example, the *unboxing conversion* converts *i* of reference type *Int* into type  *long*:

 .. code-block:: typescript
    :linenos: